 Issue: Insurance markets have become increasingly global and interconnected and this trend is likely to continue.
 In response to the increasing globalization in the insurance sector combined with the key lessons learnt from the financial crisis, the International Association of Insurance Supervisors (IAIS) began developing a Common Framework for the Supervision of Internationally Active Insurance Groups (ComFrame) in July 2010.
 The IAIS is the international standard-setting body for the prudential supervision of the insurance industry.

-Since the Concept Paper was released, there has been much progress made on the development of ComFrame.
-In March 2012, a new structure for ComFrame was proposed and subsequently approved by the IAIS Technical Committee.
-The new structure consists of four Modules (replacing the five Modules of the previous structure): (1) The Scope of ComFrame which includes the criteria and process for the identification of IAIGs by supervisors, the breadth of supervision of IAIGs (which legal entities are included) and the identification of the group-wide supervisor; (2) The IAIG contains the requirements that an IAIG will need to meet; (3) The Supervisors covers the process of supervision, highlighting the role of the group-wide supervisor and other relevant supervisors’ responsibilities within the process; and (4) Implementation of ComFrame sets out the jurisdictional requirements to implement ComFrame.
+ComFrame is structured in three Modules with each module made up of a number of elements.
+Module 1, Scope of ComFrame, includes the criteria and process for the identification of IAIGs by supervisors, the breadth of supervision of IAIGs (which legal entities are included) and the identification of the group-wide supervisor.
+Module 2, The IAIG, contains the requirements that an IAIG will need to meet.
+Module 3, The Supervisors, covers the process of supervision, highlighting the role of the group-wide supervisor and other relevant supervisors’ responsibilities within the process.
+The module covers the supervisory process, enforcement, cooperation and interaction requirements.

 The NAIC’s international involvement has been increasingly focused on strengthening the supervision of insurers that operate in multiple countries, or IAIGs.
 A key focus for the Solvency Modernization Initiative (SMI) project, a critical self-examination of the U.S. insurance solvency system, has been enhancing group supervision.
 In addition, the NAIC's International Insurance Relations (G) Committee supports the work of the IAIS by participating in Executive, Technical and other relevant Committee meetings, and by drafting and commenting on papers to represent the views of U.S. insurance regulators.